aymud/memory-mania/README.md

 │     ├── index.css - Global styles for the entire application
 ├──── package.json - Configuration file for npm packages and project settings ├── server/
-├──── server.js -  Server-side JavaScript file that serves as the backend for the application.
-├──── package.json - Configuration file for npm packages and project settings └── README.md
+├──── server.js -  Server-side JavaScript file that serves as the backend for the application ├──── package.json - Configuration file for npm packages and project settings └── README.md
 ```